Urgent Legal Papers

 The driver then follows the optimised route to the destination.
 If the destination is a court, the driver will liaise with the court clerk or reception to ensure the papers are handed directly to the appropriate desk — be that the associate judge's chambers, the listing office, or the registry.
 If the destination is a law firm or other office, delivery follows the same direct-handover protocol.
 Once signed, the driver returns a photographic receipt or signed delivery confirmation to us, which we pass back to you promptly.

-In my experience running dedicated courier operations for legal firms across the South East and Midlands for the past 15 years, the single biggest cause of Monday-morning panic isn't weather or traffic — it's the sortation hub.
+In dedicated courier operations for legal firms across the South East and Midlands over many years, the single biggest cause of Monday-morning panic isn't weather or traffic — it's the sortation hub.
 A parcel gets bundled into a tray Friday afternoon, shunted onto a lorry bound for a regional depot, unloaded Saturday morning into a 'Monday South East batch', and then loaded onto a delivery van with 40 other stops.
 Even if the hub is efficient, you're sharing vehicle space and driver time with 39 other customers' parcels, and the driver's morning route depends on postcode clustering, not urgency.

 The other benefit of direct routing is transparency.
 You know the driver's name, his mobile number, and the vehicle registration.
 If something goes wrong — a wrong address on the papers, a need to reroute to a different courthouse, a gate code that doesn't work — you have direct contact with the driver and can issue new instructions in real time.
 No hub holding your papers in a queue; no manager 50 miles away trying to relay your message.
 That's critical when Monday morning is live and ticking.